During Your Studies

 Our Courses of Study and their Examination Regulations

-The most important orientation in the study for the choice of seminars and lectures, for the examination achievements to be accomplished, practical courses etc. offers the examination regulations of the respective degree programme.
+The most important orientation in the study for the choice of seminars and lectures, for the examination achievements to be accomplished, practical courses etc. offers the examination regulations of the respective degree program.

 The respective examination regulations also describe the requirements to be fulfilled for the registration of the Bachelor's or Master's thesis.

-Detailed descriptions of all study programmes can also be found on the RWTH website.
+Detailed descriptions of all study programs can also be found on the RWTH website.